The Deutschland-Ticket - Cheap Travel Throughout Germany

 Please note!

-Children under the age of 6 do not need their own ticket and travel free of charge.
+- Children under the age of 6 travel free and do not need their own ticket.

-If you want to take a bicycle with you, you will need to buy an extra ticket, a "Fahrradtageskarte” (Bicycle day ticket).
-And it must be stored in the spaces reserved in the carriages by the regional railway companies.
+If you want to take a bicycle, you’ll need to buy an additional Fahrradtageskarte (bicycle day ticket).
+Bicycles must be placed in the spaces reserved by the regional railway companies.

 The Deutschland-Ticket can be used on regional trains and buses (SPNV) and on local public transport (ÖPNV) throughout Germany.

-This means that a ticket bought in Freiburg can also be used on the Berlin underground, on the ferries in Hamburg or on a regional train in Munich.
+This means that a ticket bought in Freiburg can also be used on the Berlin Underground, on ferries in Hamburg, or on regional train in Munich.

-The Deutschlandticket is only valid for journeys in second class.
+The Deutschland-Ticket is valid only in second class.

-The €58 monthly ticket is not valid on long-distance trains such as the ICE (Intercity Express).
-It is also not valid on IC (Intercity) and EC (Eurocity) trains.
+The €58 monthly ticket is not valid on long-distance trains such as the ICE (Intercity Express), IC (Intercity), or EC (EuroCity) trains.

-The Deutschland-Ticket can be purchased on the Deutsche Bahn website.
-It is also available from the DB Navigator application and from regional and local transport companies.
+The Deutschland-Ticket can be purchased on the Deutsche Bahn website, via the DB Navigator app, or from regional and local transport providers.

 You can cancel your Deutschland-Ticket by the 10th of the previous month at the latest.
 After this date, the subscription will be automatically renewed.

-For example, if you do not want to renew your Deutschlandticket for December, cancel it before 10 November.
+For example, if you do not want to renew your Deutschland-Ticket for December, you must cancel it before November 10.

-If you buy the ticket after the 10th of the month, the contract is automatically extended for the following month, as the cancellation period for that month has already expired.
-You will therefore be charged for two calendar months, even if you no longer need the ticket for the second month.
+If you buy the ticket after the 10th of the month, the contract is automatically extended for the following month (since the cancellation period has already expired).
+You will therefore be charged for two calendar months, even if you only need the ticket for one.

 You must indicate the subscription number and not the order number.
 Otherwise, Deutsche Bahn will not consider your cancellation request.

-For example, the Deutschlandticket can be used from Lauterbourg and Wissembourg in France to Germany and back.
+For instance, you can use the D-Ticket to travel from Lauterbourg and Wissembourg in France to Germany and back.

-You can also use the D-Ticket to travel to Salzburg and Kufstein in Austria and Schaffhausen in Switzerland.
+It can also be used to travel to Salzburg and Kufstein in Austria, and Schaffhausen in Switzerland.

-In the summer of 2022, Germany introduced a low-cost rail pass: the €9 ticket.
-The aim was to help Germans cope with rising fuel, energy and food prices.
-The initiative was introduced for a short period: 3 months.
+In summer 2022, Germany introduced a low-cost rail pass known as the €9 Ticket.
+The aim was to help people cope with rising fuel, energy, and food prices.
+The initiative lasted three months — from June 1 to August 31, 2022.

-After months of discussion, the federal government, the federal states and the transport companies came to an agreement.
-They created the Deutschland-Ticket.
+After months of negotiations, the federal government, the federal states, and transport companies agreed to create the Deutschland-Ticket, which came into effect on May 1, 2023.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Innovation Council and Small and Medium-sized Enterprises Executive Agency (EISMEA).
 Neither the European Union nor the granting authority can be held responsible for them.